commanderx16/x16-emulator/README.md

 ## Release Notes

+### Release 30

+Emulator:
+* VERA can now generate VSYNC interrupts
+* added -keymap for setting the keyboard layout
+* added -scale for integer scaling of the window [Stephen Horn]
+* added -log to enable various logging features (can also be enabled at runtime (POKE $9FB0+) [Randall Bohn])
+* changed -run to be an option to -prg and -bas
+* emulator detection: read $9FBE/$9FBF, must read 0x31 and 0x36
+* fix: -prg and -run no longer corrupt BASIC programs.
+* fix: LOAD,1 into RAM bank [Stephen Horn]
+* fix: 2bpp and 4bpp drawing [Stephen Horn]
+* fix: 4bpp sprites [MonstersGoBoom]
+* fix: build on Linux/ARM

 ### Release 29

 * better keyboard support: if you pretend you have a US keyboard layout when typing, all keys should now be reachable [Paul Robson]